tidymodels/recipes/tests/testthat/_snaps/impute_lower.md

     Condition
       Error in `step_impute_lower()`:
       Caused by error in `prep()`:
-      !
-Some columns have negative values.
+      x The following columns negative values.
 Lower bound imputation is intended for data bounded at zero.
+      * has_neg.

 # Deprecation warning